the episode

 John McLarty: Well, it kind of goes back to you saying that if, and it is, one of the greatest miracles is a soul being saved, than Christ followers, more souls have been saved through the work of Christ followers than he and his ministry.

-Kimberly Faith: That’s that’s Never followed that before.
-Yeah, that totally makes One
+Kimberly Faith: Yeah, that totally makes sense.

 John McLarty: And really, even people that are under the false impression in the world’s culture that, you know, like you started this, the guy said, Well, so and so would be a greater leader if he was humble.
 But when people see a person that is doing great things through the power of God but humble about it, that is not perceived as weakness.
 That’s attractive.